|

 the stench of rotting salted fish spread upon the rank wind.

-treacherous ministers murdered their lord at Wangyi Palace.
+treacherous ministers murdered their ruler at Wangyi Palace.

 子嬰子嬰鹿已失,重瞳隆準齊縱橫。